ZunairaSid/100-Days-Of-DevOps/README.md

 **AWS hands-on task**

- &#9745; Set up a cost budget and billing alarm.
+- [x] Set up a cost budget and billing alarm.
- &#9745; Configure CloudWatch logs when EC2 CPU utilization exceeds the defined limit.
+- [x] Configure CloudWatch logs when EC2 CPU utilization exceeds the defined limit.
 - [ ] Create an IAM Role and Configure an EC2 Instance for AWS Systems Manager.
 - [ ] Build a 3-tier network VPC from scratch.
 - [ ] Create a Multi-Subnet VPC with secure access to private servers with outbound internet access using VPC , private &amp; public subnet ,NAT &amp; internet gateway, Bastion host.